Jaime-T/GeneAnalysis/README.md

 2.4.
 How to run the program

-  1)Clone the Github repository (See Section 2.1.)
+  1) Clone the Github repository (See Section 2.1.)

-  2)Change the squlite database query path to access the location of where you have the file.
+  2) Change the squlite database query path to access the location of where you have the file.
 This will need to be done in the ‘get_gene_acceptor_data’ and ‘get_raw_expression_data’   function.
 For example: conn = sqlite3.connect('/Users/folder/example/jc_custom_STARjunc.sqlite')

   3)  Run the program by typing into the terminal 'python3 squlite_visualization.py' and press Enter

   4) Wait for the program to load.
 Copy the http URL and paste it into a web browser

 Key features